satvikch/WMCP-DL/README.md

 - MCP_Dictionary_Learning_Final.ipynb - MCP-based dictionary learning.
 - WMCP_Dictionary_Learning_Final.ipynb - Weighted ℓ1-minimization dictionary learning.

 - For the dictionary initialized, the dicitonary_initiliaze.mat file is used.
-The input MRI (input.png) is used, and (15% noise.png) is generated as the noisy image.
+The MRI (input.png) is used, and (15% noise.png) is generated as the noisy image.

 # If you find this work useful for your research, please cite: